 Yes!
 A legal contract will be drawn between you and the Intended Parent by an attorney with experience in reproductive law.
 While the laws vary from state to state, overall it is extremely clear that the children born as a result of egg donation legally belong to the couple receiving the donated eggs.
 The Intended Parent assumes all moral, legal and financial responsibility for any children born from egg donation.
 Egg Donors have absolutely no parental rights or responsibility for the future welfare or support of these children.

 We believe that every cycle is unique in it’s own way.
 Creative Love Egg Donor Agency, LLC has signed an agreement with the Society for Assisted Reproductive Technology (SART) that states that we will abide by the American Society for Reproductive Medicine (ASRM) Ethics Committee Guidelines governing the payment of egg donors.
-The guidelines pertaining to appropriate donor compensation specifically state: “Total payments to donors in excess of $5,000 require justification and sums above $10,000 are not appropriate.
-“Donors will not be compensated over $10,000 under any circumstance.
+The guidelines pertaining to appropriate donor compensation should be within reason.
 Donor compensation is not given in exchange for your eggs or live births.
 Donor compensation is for your time, commitment , pain and recovery from the retrieval.
 According to the American Society of Reproductive Medicine as a donor you may cycle up to 6 times in a lifetime.
 Creative Love Egg Donor Agency does not “pay” for eggs.